 Now when I first started looking into Saatva mattresses, I’ll admit I was a bit skeptical about how true all of their claims are.
-So, naturally, I started looking all over the internet to find Saatva mattress reviews and complaints from real people that have purchased one of these products.
+So, naturally, I started looking all over the internet to find Saatva mattress reviews and complaints from real people and sleepers that have purchased one of these products.

 I found that a majority of the reviews were very positive.
 I also noticed on their website; they claimed that Forbes Magazine named them one of the 1oo top most promising companies.
 I was able to verify that they were listed on Forbes as #68 on the most promising companies list.